Saving money on your food bill

 Buy less prepared foods

 Most people buy prepared foods because they are convenient.
 They are also a lot more expensive.
 A bag of noodles, and a few cans of store brand cream of mushroom or chicken soup is a lot cheaper and goes a lot farther than a box of Hamburger Helper.
-And, it really does not take any more time to cook up you meal using the ingredients I named.
+It really does not take any more time to cook up you meal using the ingredients I named.

 Shop on a full stomach